HackTheBox Strutted Writeup

 Explanation

-File uploads in Struts2 are handled by an interceptor called **FileUploadInterceptor.
-This interceptor applies binding logic to each field in the multipart/form-data data before the request reaches the Action.
+Struts2 file upload is handled by an interceptor called FileUploadInterceptor.
+It performs a binding logic for each field of multipart/form-data before the request enters the Action.

 image 65.png